 When disagreements happen on the construction site, it’s easy for people rest on stereotypes as part of their argument.
 Millennials are lazy and entitled or baby boomers are stuffy and tech-adverse.
 While stereotypes are rooted in some truths, they will prevent you from managing effectively, if you rely on them.

-In the first part of our series on managing a multigenerational workplace, our construction lawyers in Mobile, AL provided a few tips for maximizing the strengths of each group.
+In the first part of our series on managing a multigenerational workplace, our Birmingham construction lawyers provided a few tips for maximizing the strengths of each group.
 In this part, we will provide tips that promote harmony among these groups.

 Understand Your Employees’ Lives Away from the Construction Site